Skip navigation

 Outlook (Prognosis)

-Treatment with therapy and NSAIDs will usually return the motion and function of the shoulder within a year.
-Even if left untreated, the frozen shoulder can get better by itself in 18 - 24 months.
+Treatment with physical therapy and NSAIDs often restores motion and function of the shoulder within a year.
+Even untreated, the shoulder may get better by itself in 2 years.

-Even if surgery restores motion, you must continue physical therapy for several weeks or months afterward to prevent the frozen shoulder from returning.
-Treatment may fail if you cannot tolerate physical therapy.
+After surgery restores motion, you must continue physical therapy for several weeks or months.
+This is to prevent the frozen shoulder from returning.
+If you do not keep up with physical therapy, the frozen shoulder may come back.

 Possible Complications